JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/Our_Responsibility_To_The_Revelatory_Commission.md

 Peep referred to the uncertainty of the process of which we are a part with a quote from _The Urantia Book_.

 > _In the more advance planetary ages these seraphim enhance man's appreciation of the truth that uncertainty is the secret of contented continuity.
 They help the mortal philosophers to realize that, when ignorance is essential to success, it would be a colossal blunder for the creature to know the future.
-They heighten man's taste for the sweetness of uncertainty, for the romance and charm of the indefinite and unknownfulure._ ([UB 39:5.9](/en/The_Urantia_Book/39#p5_9))
+They heighten man's taste for the sweetness of uncertainty, for the romance and charm of the indefinite and unknownfulure._ (<a id="a92_433"></a>[UB 39:5.9](/en/The_Urantia_Book/39#p5_9))

 Can we all recognize this process of which we are a part and breath into the "sweetness of uncertainty"?
 Do we have the willingness to move past our uncooperative behaviors and continue to bring resolution to our lack of unity?
 Do we have the courage to give the Master what he truly wants within our community?
 In the name of our Master, I pray we do.
 And, I pray this is your prayer, too!